 By lowering the corporate tax rates, the state is getting a flood of new businesses moving to their state, thus increasing revenues every year.
 Next July, the Indiana corporate tax rate will fall below 5.0% to 4.9%.
 On the other hand, the corporate tax rate will increase from 9.5% to 10.49% in Illinois.
 Illinois is going in the other direction, which will backfire on the governor and state lawmakers.
 Would you rather take a dime on every dollar or 90 cents on zero?
 The answer is quite simple.
 For some reason, Pritzker is not getting it.

 See the graph below:

-The health of the Illinois economy and an incompetent governor is really concerning for small business owners and individual taxpayers.
+The health of the Illinois economy and an incompetent governor concerns small business owners and individual taxpayers.
 The FAIR TAX would affect over 100,000 small business owners.
 Small business owners can see a tax increase of more than 47% if the FAIR TAX becomes law.
-The tax rate would from 6.45% to 9.45%.
+The tax rate would be from 6.45% to 9.45%.
 This would make it double the corporate tax rate of Indiana.
 This would mean high unemployment rates in Illinois.
 Small businesses account for 65% of Illinois’ job creation.